search

 This was a great book about an individual's search for happiness.
 I was a bit surprised by some of the sad scenes in the story, though, because of the reviews I read beforehand that mentioned the humor.
 I went into the story expecting it to be a little more lighthearted and then the story got quite heavy in the middle.

 As for language learning, I felt pretty comfortable reading through it at my current level (N3ish).
-I definitely struggled with the longer sentences and some of the conversation
+I definitely struggled with the longer sentences and some of the conversations, especially when they were making analogies, but the overall plot and some underlying messages were understandable.

 Open full review